No Kinda Dancer

-No Kinda Dancer is the first album by Texas-based Folk singer-songwriter Robert Earl Keen, originally released in the United States on the Austin, TX based Workshop Records label in 1984.
+No Kinda Dancer is the debut album by Texas-based folk singer-songwriter Robert Earl Keen, originally released in the United States on the Austin, Texas-based Workshop Records label in 1984.
 A few months later, the album was issued by Philo Records and re-released in 2004 by KOCH Records with additional tracks.
-Notable for "The Front Porch Song" co-written by Lyle Lovett.
-The horn section arrangement for the title track was done by Austin-based tubist Dan Augustine, who also played on the original recorded version.
+The horn section arrangement for the title track was created by Austin-based tubist Dan Augustine, who also performed on the original recording.

 Track listing

 All tracks written by Robert Earl Keen, except where noted.